Platform-OS/pos-module-core/README.md

 # platformOS Core Module

-The goal of this module is to extend the platformOS module system's possibilities.
+This module aims to extend the platformOS module system's possibilities.

 With the **hook system**, it's possible to use **SOLID's Open/Closed Principle** so you can modify the business logic in other modules in the application folder without changing the source of existing modules.

-There is a **variable storage** that can be used to set variables and get their value in the global scope.
+A **variable storage** can be used to set variables and get their value in the global scope.

-You can register your module and theme into the **module registry** with `hook_module_info`.
-In this info file, you can define your module's name, version, type (module or theme), and dependencies.
+Register your theme into the **module registry** with `hook_module_info`.
+In this info file, you can define your theme's name, version, type, and dependencies.
 Module registry will handle **dependency management** and **outdated versions**.

 There are **module helper** functions to check if a module or theme exists in the system so that the other modules can use installed ones without complex dependencies.